luni64/TeensySharp/README.md

 # TeensySharp
 This library provides some helper classes for C# Windows applications which communicate to [PJRC Teensy](http://www.pjrc.com/teensy/index.html) boards.
 Currently the following common tasks are handled:
-- Finding all Teensies on the USB Tree (board list with entries for each found board containing its serialnumber and the name of the COM Port to which it is connected)
+- Finding all Teensies on the USB Tree (board list with entries for each found board containing its serialnumber and the name of the COM port to which it is connected)
 - Provide information when a Teensy is connected or removed from the USB Tree
 - Uploading of firmware (ihex files) to a connected Teensy board